Advertisement

 Arts & extracurricular

-Known for performing arts, with terrific facilities including the 200-seat Judi Dench theatre where a group of girls were acting out an unfriendly scene so well that, for a moment, we thought we’d walked in on an almighty row.
-Ambitious production
+Known for performing arts, with terrific facilities including the 200-seat Judi Dench theatre where a group of pupils were acting out an unfriendly scene so well that, for a moment, we thought we’d walked in on an almighty row.
+Ambitious productions

 Sport